johndarrel/hide-my-wp/readme.txt

 * Don't show the speedometer if the security check didn't run yet

 = 3.3.00 (14 Jun 2019) =
-* Update - Added the option to change all the plugins name
+* Update - Added the option to change all the plugin's name
-* Update - Added the option to change all the themes name
+* Update - Added the option to change all the theme's name
 * Update - Added Dashboard Security Widget
 * Update - Show the security level and the list of tasks to fix the security issues
 * Update - Added the option to check the security after the settings are saved